compiler-explorer/infra/windows/README.md

 These are the scripts which should be used to build the MSVCE data directory and docker image.

+## Requirements

+* PowerShell v6 or later - you can download this via https://github.com/PowerShell/PowerShell
+* Docker for Windows

 ## Instructions

 There are two parts of the MSVCE pipeline: the docker image, which contains the